MariamRaad/ar-portfolio/assets/videos/_Readme.txt

 Videos should have mpeg-4 format and AAC audio in order to be played with Android and iOS Smartphones.
 (found here: https://gist.github.com/RobTranquillo/8132191d48596dae68cef8e9cf48f812 visited 03.06.2020)
+Beforehand I used mp4-format and mp3 audio and it didn't work with iOS.

 The size of the video should be as small as possible - the smaller the faster the video will be loaded in the Browser.
 I tried different sizes: